-- Pursuant to the 2011 CEO Retention Agreement, (i) if we terminated Mr. Simon's employment without cause, or if he resigned his employment for good reason, in each case on December 31, 2016, then subject to the achievement of the required Termination FFO, the number of Unvested LTIP units which would vest is equal to 677,083, which is 100% of the units prorated based on the number of months from July 11, 2011 to December 31, 2016 (and 74,255 shares in escrow would vest); (ii) if Mr. Simon's employment was terminated as a result of death or disability, or if both a change in control occurred and we terminated his employment without cause or he resigned for good reason, in each case on December 31, 2016, then 100% of the LTIP Units (1,000,000) would vest and 100% of the shares in the escrow (109,670) would vest.
-Value is based on a stock price of \$177.67, the closing price of our common stock as reported by the NYSE for December 30, 2016, net of the purchase price of \$0.25 per unit (with no net reduction for the escrowed shares). - Determined by our current severance policy under which we pay severance to full-time employees whose employment is involuntarily terminated in the event of certain reductions in force, mergers or outsourcings.
-The amount of the severance is one week of pay for every year of service up to a maximum of sixteen years - We paid our 2016 bonuses in 2017.
+- (5) Pursuant to the 2011 CEO Retention Agreement, (i) if we terminated Mr. Simon's employment without cause, or if he resigned his employment for good reason, in each case on December 31, 2015, then subject to the achievement of the required Termination FFO, the Univested LTIP units that would vest is equal to 552,083, which is 100% of the units prorated based on the number of months from July 11, 2011 to December 31, 2015, and one-half of the shares that were in escrow (43,657) would vest, (ii) if Mr. Simon's employment was terminated as a result of death or disability, or if both a change in control occurred and we terminated his employment without cause or he resigned for good reason, in each case on December 31, 2015, then 100% of the LTIP Units (1,000,000) would vest and 100% of the shares in the escrow (87,313) would vest.
+Value is based on a stock price of \$194.44, the closing price of our common stock as reported by the NYSE for December 31, 2015, net of the purchase price of \$0.25 per unit (with no net reduction for the escrowed shares). - (6) Determined by our current severance policy under which we pay severance to full-time employees (not covered by a collective bargaining agreement) whose employment is involuntarily terminated in the event of certain reductions in force, mergers or outsourcings.
+The amount of the severance is one week of pay for every year of service up to a maximum of sixteen years. - (7) We paid our 2015 bonuses in 2016.
 Our Annual Cash Incentive Compensation program does not expressly address the consequences of a termination of employment prior to payment of the bonus.
-However, for the purposes of this table, we have assumed the Committee would approve paying the earned bonus to an executive who, as of the end of the year, died or became disabled or whose employment was terminated without cause or good reason following a change in control, other than David Simon, whose employment agreement contains provisions regarding the payment of bonuses - Based on Richard Sokolov's employment agreement which is described below under "Employment Agreement with Richard Sokolov."
+However, for the purposes of this table, we have assumed the Compensation Committee would approve paying the earned bonus to an executive who, as of the end of the year, died or became disabled or whose employment was terminated without cause or good reason following a change in control, other than David Simon, whose employment agreement contains provisions regarding the payment of bonuses. - (8) Based on Richard Sokolov's employment agreement which is described below under "Employment Agreement with Richard Sokolov."